Executive Director ai, Outbreaks and Health Emergencies

-Dr Bruce Aylward is the Assistant Director-General of a cluster which brings together WHO's work in polio eradication and humanitarian response.
+Until August 2014, Dr Aylward has served as the Assistant Director-General for Polio and Emergencies Cluster which brings together WHO's work in polio eradication and humanitarian response.

 A Canadian physician and epidemiologist, Dr Aylward is the author of some 100 peer-reviewed scientific articles and book chapters.
 Dr Aylward joined the World Health Organization in 1992 as a Medical Officer with the Expanded Programme on Immunization.
 He worked for seven years with national immunization programmes at the field level in the Middle East, western Pacific, Europe, North Africa and central and southeast Asia, before coming to WHO Headquarters in Geneva.